chebozh/bginfoportal.com/README.md

 # bginfoportal.com

 This project is a small Bulgarian-language news aggregator website.
 It's a platform that gathers the most interesting news from top Bulgarian news websites.
 It's a purely toy-project I worked on in my spare time with no commercial purposes.
-I've made with the idea to practice building something with Flask and web scraping.
+It was made with the idea to practice building something with Flask and web scraping.
 I do read a lot of news, so instead of hopping from website to website I just gather it in one place here.
 The code that scrapes the data is in a separate project.